MicrosoftDocs/dataexplorer-docs/kusto/query/parse-operator.md

 ### Regex mode

 In the following example, regular expressions are used to parse and extract data from the `EventText` column.
-The extracted fields are projected data is projected into new fields.
+The extracted data is projected into new fields.

 :::moniker range="azure-data-explorer"
 > [!div class="nextstepaction"]